 Indonesia: Weather Overview

-Indonesia has a tropical climate with high temperatures and humidity year round, a wet season and a dry season.
-The diverse topography and varying size of these islands results in regional climatic variation.
+Indonesia has a tropical climate with high temperatures and humidity year-round, a wet season and a dry season.
+The diverse topography and varying size of these islands result in regional climatic variation.
 As a rule, inland areas are cooler than coastal regions as they tend to be at higher elevations; many islands are mountainous, the highest, snow-capped mountains exceeding 3000 m.

 Indonesiaâs climate can be attributed to its equatorial location which keeps temperatures high with little seasonal variation; its location in the Indian Ocean which means it is susceptible to monsoons; its mountainous topography which creates temperate and alpine microclimates and also traps the northwest monsoon winds making northwest regions wetter; and to the varying size and location of the islands which changes each areaâs susceptibility to the moderating effects of the sea and to winds.